awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam-add-tag.md

 # IAM: Add a Specific Tag to a User With a Specific Tag<a name="reference_policies_examples_iam-add-tag"></a>

 This example shows how you might create a policy that allows adding the tag key `Department` with the tag values `Marketing`, `Development`, or `QualityAssurance` to an IAM user\.
 That user must already include the tag key–value pair `JobFunction = manager`\.
 You can use this policy to require that a manager belong to only one of three departments\.
 This policy also grants the necessary permissions to complete this action on the console\.
-To use this policy, replace the red italicized text in the example policy with your own information\.
+To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.

 The `ListTagsForAllUsers` statement allows the viewing of tags for all users in your account\.